anxkhn/azure-ai-900-exam-prep/questions.md

 You need to identify the main talking points in a collection of documents.
 Which type of natural language processing should you use?

-1.  entity recognition
+A.  entity recognition
-2.  key phrase extraction
+B.  key phrase extraction
-3.  sentiment analysis
+C.  sentiment analysis
-4.  language detection
+D.  language detection

 **Answer(s):** B